When you feel compelled to bring home those baby chicks, bring home this, too.

 Are Chickens in your future?

-Chapters in the book include help for broodiness, aggression, pecking order, chicken behavior, worming, flying out of the coop, bumble foot, and predators.
+Chapters in the book include help for broodiness, aggression, pecking order, chicken behaviour, worming, flying out of the coop, bumblefoot, and predators.
 Things that you might wonder about or encounter in your first year or two of raising laying hens are here.
-There are possible solutions to the common problems you may face as a first time chicken owner.
+There are possible solutions to the common problems you may face as a first-time chicken owner.

 Who can resist those sweet little spring chicks?
 If you succumb grab this Chickens from Scratch, too.